-You may feel you are being repetitive, and your audience are getting bored of you but there are ways around this.
+You may feel you are being repetitive, and your audience is getting bored of you but there are ways around this.

 If you are relying on organic marketing to reach your audience, it is highly unlikely they are seeing all your messages and promotions.
 Even if they see 1 in 5 of your messages, your campaign has done well.

 If you are advertising, testing and tweaking your copy and creative is a constant process.
-Adjusting the settings is also key so your audience only see your ads a certain number of times a week and do not get ‘fatigue’ and ad blindness (waste of money for you!).
+Adjusting the settings is also key so your audience can only see your ads a certain number of times a week and do not get ‘fatigue’ and ad blindness (a waste of money for you!).

 We are in uncertain times and many small business owners are nervous for the future but I hope these steps and tips will help you draw a plan for the coming months and help boost your business and bring joy to others who use your products and services.